neurdylab/physai/docs/resources/tutorials/manual_qa.md

 - The app automatically saves your ratings and comments into a CSV file named based on your inputs during the initial setup.
 - This file is stored in the root directory of the repository and can be referred to as `result.csv` or another name you provided.

-**Important considerations**:
+!!!
+Warning "Important Notes"

-- *Do not modify the structure of the output CSV file or the repository folders* after starting your assessments to avoid inconsistencies or data loss.
+    - You can close and reopen the app at any time; your assessments are saved continuously. **Do NOT** modify the structure of the CSV file or the Data folder after starting your assessments to avoid inconsistencies or data loss.
-- You can close and reopen the app at any time; your assessments are saved continuously.

 ---

-For further assistance or troubleshooting, feel free to open an [issue](https://github.com/neurdylab/physio_QA_manual/issues) on github.
+For further assistance or troubleshooting, feel free to open an [issue](https://github.com/neurdylab/physio_QA_manual/issues) on or github repo.